 NSGU is more likely than simple oral aphthosis to be associated with systemic illness, such as:

 The exact reason why aphthous ulcer develops is not yet clearly defined.
 Approximately 40% of people who get aphthous ulcers have a family history of aphthous ulcer.
 Current thinking is that the immune system is disturbed by some external factor and reacts abnormally against a protein in mucosal tissue.

 Factors that seem to trigger outbreaks of ulcers include:

 Other causes of mouth ulcer should be considered, including:

 Recurrent aphthous ulcer usually begins as a round yellowish elevated spot surrounded by a red halo.
 This then breaks down into a punched-out ulcer, which is covered with a loosely attached white, yellow or greyish membrane.
 Surrounding tissue is healthy and unaffected.
 The ulcer can be painful, particularly if irritated by movement or eating certain types of food such as citrus fruit.

 People may experience a single ulcer or multiple ulcers.
 Multiple ulcers tend to be widely distributed throughout a person's mouth.

-Aphthous ulcer is classified into three types.
+Aphthous ulceration is classified into three types.

 Most people affected by occasional minor aphthous ulceration do not require tests.
-They are undertaken if there are recurrent attacks of multiple or severe oral ulcers, or complex aphthosis.
+They are undertaken if there are recurrent attacks of multiple or severe oral ulcers or complex aphthosis.